Punta Cana: Activities and landmarks

 Many of the excursions in Punta Cana are near the water, it being a beach destination.
 These activities include snorkeling, windsurfing, banana boat rides, speedboats, scuba diving, catamaran cruises, party boats, deep sea fishing, as well as swimming with dolphins and sharks and snorkeling with stingrays.
 For visitors who prefer to see more of the Dominican countryside, there are land-based excursions such as safari tours, horseback riding and dune buggies.

 Visiting the Dominican Republic's smaller Caribbean islands of Saona and Catalina is a day trip from Punta Cana.
 The capital city Santo Domingo, and Los Haitises National Park, Samaná, are within a couple of hours.
 The Basilica Catholic Monument, built in 1962 and designed by two French architects, is in nearby Higüey, the 500-year-old capital of the province.

-Hotels and resorts

-Punta Cana has a number of luxury resorts.

 Diving

 Because of its location at the Caribbean Sea, diving is one of the tourist activities.
 The marine area surrounding Punta Cana was declared a marine reserve in 2012.